Is a Blind Spot in the Eye Normal?

 Blind Spot Treatment

 Scotomas can be treated to improve vision.
-Treatment depends on the cause.
+However, your treatment depends on the cause of the scotoma.

 If the scotoma is on the outer edges of your vision, it usually won't cause severe vision issues.
 Blind spots that don’t affect your vision may not need treatment.